At the heart of the WordPress theme template is the venerable WordPress loop. When you're looking at your

 query_posts.
 This means no paging information will be available, so remove the original query only if you know what you're doing.

 query_posts to modify the type of posts that are returned for a single loop.
-It’s perfect for limiting the number of posts, excluding posts from a certain category or tag, and so on.
+It’s perfect for limiting the number of posts, excluding posts from a certain category, and so on.
 If more than one loop is required, multiple

 query_posts loops could work, but there is a much better way to do it using